From recreation to relaxation & entertainment to education, Navy Pier offers activities & experiences for all.Buy Centennial Wheel Tickets

 As within any facility, certain circumstances requiring evacuation may occur.
 Navy Pier has highly trained Security and Life Safety staff to assist with any emergency.
 In the event of an emergency, we will consult with the organizer for each event to inform them of appropriate actions.

-If the emergency is minor, such as a small fire, the Security and Life Safety staff may order visitors in the immediate area to move to a safe location within the same building.
+If the emergency is minor, such as a small fire, the Security and Life Safety staff may order guests in the immediate area to move to a safe location within the same building.
 If the emergency is greater, the Chicago Fire Department or Navy Pier Life Safety Department will advise guests in the facility via the public announcement system and/or other means, and will most likely have guests move to another location within the building.

 Since Navy Pier has many aspects to its facility, evacuation to the outside may not always be necessary.
 If conditions warrant evacuation, guests will be directed over the public address system or other amplification device to exit form the closest emergency exit and distance themselves from the building.
 Doors marked “STAIRS” also serve as emergency exits.
 In the event of a power failure, all emergency systems will remain operating on emergency backup power.
 Emergency exits are illuminated for greater visibility and accessibility.